reframejs/reframe/docs/overview.template.md

 What happens here

  - Reframe searches for the `/pages` directory and finds it at `~/tmp/reframe-playground/pages`
- - Reframe reads the `/pages` directory
+ - Reframe reads the `/pages` directory and finds `~/tmp/reframe-playground/pages/HelloPage.html.js`
+ - Reframe transpiles `HelloPage.html.js` and creates two JavaScript bundles: one bundle shared- and another bundle specific to `HelloPage` that will only be loaded when navigating to a URL matching our `HelloPage` page's route `/hello/{name}`.
+ - Reframe starts a server

+That's it.
+We have created our first React web app with only one React Component and one page object.

-That's it, we have created our first page.
-You now know 50% of Reframe's basic usage.
+And you now know already 50% of Reframe's basic usage.

-For further information, see The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains.
+To get to know how to (it's a matter of 1 line of code) For further information, see The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains.